 Tū mai.
 Panuku.
 Kōkiri.
 Stand Up.
 Next.
 Initiate.
 In our daily behind the scenes work we use agile methodology and te reo – but we can always do better.
 Reo Māori Writer Ranea Aperahama worked with the team driving agile throughout Te Papa to come up with reo interpretations of common terms (and some bonus ones for good measure).
-We’ve even made a poster for you to download for your workplace.
+We’ve even made a poster for you to download for your workplace, and provided audio to help you hone your pronunciation.

 Here he runs through the interpretations with Senior Digital Editor Daniel Crichton-Rouse.